SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

 - First, pick the nature of the `type` (for most new species this will be a holotype), provide the `source` (click blue `pin` button if source is the `default`), and the `page number`(s) on which the type is designated.
 The rest of the information on the type is filled in with the screen below.

-  1. In most cases, the type will be a new specimen, not already in TW as an `Existing Collection Object`.
+  1. In most cases, the type will be a new specimen, not already in TW as an existing `Collection Object`.
 If so, click `New`.
   2. Paste the label data for the type into `Buffered Collecting` event.
 This is a verbatim text field.
   3. In most cases, you can ignore `Buffered determinations`, and `Buffered other labels`.
   4. Total is number of specimens (one for a holotype).